zach-chairez/zach-chairez/README.md

 ## Welcome to my playground! 👋

-My name is Zach, a Ph.D. in Mathematics that uses his experience and skills to dive deeper into data science and interactive ways to teach *seemingly scary* math subjects!
+My name is Zach, a Ph.D. in Mathematics that uses his experience and skills to dive deeper into data science and interactive ways to teach *seemingly scary* math subjects to all!

 - 🔭 I’m currently working on translating my Ph.D. work in MATLAB to Python to highlight my contributions in an open source setting!
 - 🌱 I’m currently learning how to build visualization applets with Streamlit to visualize concepts in Linear Algebra like matrix-vector multiplication and determinants!